If you want to date women on Tinder, but would like to avoid 80-95% of the crap most men go through on the first year… then this article’s for you.

 Everyone just looks normal in public because everyone wears “masks” – but trust me, everyone’s dealing with some messed-up crap in their lives.

 On Tinder, women tend to wear even BIGGER masks.
-And they feel they should – it’s a dating app, and dating often leads to sex, and no girl wants to be seen as a slut.
+(And not just because of the pandemic) And they feel they should – it’s a dating app, and dating often leads to sex, and no girl wants to be seen as a slut.
 (Pickup 101, right?)

 My advice: Assume nothing.